 -

 There are many timelines to application to medical school.
-Princeton applicants matriculated to medical school on timelines from directly after graduation ("direct entry") to fifteen years after graduation.
+Princeton applicants matriculated to medical school on timelines from directly after graduation ("direct entry") to eighteen years after graduation.

 -